aasensio/hazel2/docs/started/basic.rst

 ^^^^^^^^

 When working with many pixels, many-core computers can be used.
-This will use a master-slave approach, in which the master sends pixels to each one of the available slaves to do the work.
+This will use a master-agent approach, in which the master sends pixels to each one of the available agents to do the work.
 In this case, we tell the iterator to use MPI and act differently for the master (rank=0) or the salves (rank>0).
-Note that only the master reads the configuration file, and it will be broadcasted to all slaves internally.
+Note that only the master reads the configuration file, and it will be broadcasted to all agents internally.

 ::

-    iterator = hazel.iterator(use_mpi=True)
+    iterator = hazel.Iterator(use_mpi=True)
     rank = iterator.get_rank()
     mod = hazel.Model('conf_mpi_invh5.ini', rank=rank)
     iterator.use_model(model=mod)